-- Initial Inspection and Identification –The first step is to determine if there is an active infestation or if we are simply seeing old damage.
-It is also very important to properly identify what species of PPB is infesting the wood.The three families of PPB that can affect wood are the true powderpost, Lyctidae, Anobiidae (Death Watch Beetle) and the Bostrichidae (Known as False Powder Post Beetles).
+The first step is to determine if there is an active infestation or if we are simply seeing old damage.
+It is also very important to properly identify what species of Powder Post Beetle is infesting the wood.The three families of Powder Post Beetle that can affect wood are the true powderpost, Lyctidae, Anobiidae (Death Watch Beetle) and the Bostrichidae (Known as False Powder Post Beetles).

-- Fumigation –In some cases where wood destroying beetles have infested antique furniture or picture frames, we will transport these items to a fumigation chamber.
-Fumigation is very affective for treating powderpost beetles.
+In some cases where wood destroying beetles have infested antique furniture or picture frames, we will transport these items to a fumigation chamber.
+Fumigation is very effective for treating powder-post beetles.

-- Thermal Treatment –Thermal Heat Treatment can also be used to treat powder post beetles.
+Thermal Heat Treatment can also be used to treat powder post beetles.